rdohms/dms-filter/README.md

 This library provides a service that can be used to filter object values based on annotations

+## Install

+Use composer to add DMS\Filter to your app

+`composer require dms/dms-filter:~2.0`

+This will get you the latest compatible version with 2.0 without BC breaks.

 ## Usage

 Your Entity: